makigas/makigas.es/README.md

 ## Seeds

-You can use `rails db:seeds` to initially seed some test data, such as a dashboard user.
+You can use `rails db:seed` to initially seed some test data, such as a dashboard user.
 If you do so, you will be able to log in to the dashboard using `root@makigas.es` as username and `password` as password.